jeremyButtler/freezeTB/README.md

 ### Easy method

 Use Unix, there is no hope.
-Well, there would be if I had precompiled binaries.
+Well, there would be if I had pre-compiled binaries.

-The Rscript gui works, but the primrary GUI needs the Rscript detection step (so non-working).
+The Rscript gui works (may be a bit buggy), but the primary GUI needs the Rscript detection step (so non-working).
 Also, I need to take time to figure out how to get tcltk setup on windows.
 Then I can give instructions.

-### Windoows Actuall method (source)
+### Windoows method (source)

 This is not the method your are looking for

+GUI has not been tested.

 1. Install visual studio or at least the developer console from visual studio
 2. Make a freezeTB directory in "C:\Program Files"
 3. Download freezeTB from git hub and unzip in Downloads
-4. Copy the freezeTBFiles directory to Documents (or public Documents ["C:\Public\Documents"])
+4. Copy the freezeTBFiles directory to Documents (or public .
 5. open the developer console
    (visual studio->view->developer console) and do `cd $HOME$/Downloads/freezeTB`.